Jandev/sk-hackathon/README.md

 - Add Semantic Kernel to the project
 - Create a skill and function to summarize an URL
 - Invoke and return the results

+## Deep dive examples

+The branch `session/deep-dive` contains some examples of how different areas of Semantic Kernel, Azure Open AI or other related services can be integrated in the solution.
+For example:

+- Use the Planner
+- Use embeddings to get related data
+- Use Azure Cognitive Search